LV-APT/lvCICD/README.md

 Add this customer-action to `steps` session in github actions yml file.

-> Copy this snippet to github workflow yml file and change the `[xxx]` following your own sensoria.
+> Copy this snippet to github workflow yml file and change the `[xxx]` following your self-hosted agent/runner configuration.

     - name: [your_action_step_name]
       uses: LV-APT/lvCICD@[lvcicd_version]